dlgroupuoft/evocrawl/README.md

 Now Browse to localhost:8300/ to see whether the installation succeed.
 Please replace 8300 with your own port number.
 The default admin user for Kanboard instance are: `{username: admin, password: admin}`.

-If you wish to run the scanner for the detection of IDOR vulnerability, you need to register two additional users with a lower privilege than the admin user, but these two users must be at the same privilege level. (admin privilege > userA privilege = userB privilege).
+If you want to run the scanner for the detection of IDOR vulnerability, you need to register two additional users with a lower privilege than the admin user, but these two users must be at the same privilege level. (admin privilege > userA privilege = userB privilege).
 Please make all three users have the same login password.

 ## Install dependencies for EvoCrawl ##